scottpham/tabletop-to-datatables/README.md

 ![](screenshots/share.png)

 - Then grab the "key" from the URL.
 That's the long string of numbers in the middle of URL.
-In one of my sheets I'm editing right now, the URL is: https://docs.google.com/spreadsheets/d/1jqcH2h3ka0Mzrcp75xHvlt4d2onds0GMqJzsRvgwcyI/edit#gid=0
+In a sheet I'm editing right now, the URL is: https://docs.google.com/spreadsheets/d/1jqcH2h3ka0Mzrcp75xHvlt4d2onds0GMqJzsRvgwcyI/edit#gid=0

 	The key is between "...d/" and "/edit..":